luca-bassoricci/gitlab/doc/development/library_review.md

 Code contained in libraries needs to be vetted for security issues.
 This process should be followed to vet library code:

 1. Inspect the findings of security scanners.
 The scanners are executed in CI jobs and their findings are available as job artifacts and/or in the MR Security Widget.
 The findings of the following scanners have to be inspected:
   - *[GitLab Dependency Scanning](https://docs.gitlab.com/ee/user/application_security/dependency_scanning/).* If Dependency Scanning reports a vulnerability for the added library, or any of its sub-libraries, check if a newer version of the library exists that patches the vulnerabilities.
 If no such version exists, the library should not be added.
-(ToDo: do we need an exception process for adding libs with known vulns?)
+If a library has known vulnerabilities and absolutely must be included, please contact the Application Security team for review and approval.
   - *[Package Hunter](https://gitlab.com/gitlab-com/gl-security/security-research/package-hunter)*.
 Package Hunter findings indicate that a library might contain malicious code or other undesired behavior (e.g. a binary is downloaded and executed from a 3rd party server without checking it's integrity first).
-Any Package Hunter findings should be triaged before the MR is merged.
-Please involve the Security Engineering and Research team if you are unsure how to proceed with the triage.
+Any Package Hunter findings should be triaged before the MR is merged (see the [runbook](https://about.gitlab.com/handbook/engineering/security/security-engineering-and-research/application-security/runbooks/investigating-package-hunter-findings.html) for an example).
+If you suspect a finding was caused by a malicious dependency, please ping the Security Engineering and Research team `@gitlab-com/gl-security/appsec`.
+Please also involve the team if you are unsure how to proceed with the triage.
   - *[untamper-my-lockfile](https://gitlab.com/gitlab-org/frontend/untamper-my-lockfile/)*.
 This tool attempts to identify situations where the `yarn.lock` file was tampered with.
 If this job is failing, do not merge the MR. Instead, ping the Security Engineering and Research team on the MR.
 2. Inspect Code: All library code should be reviewed for malicious or otherwise problematic code, just as you would do for any other MR with code changes.
-When inspecting the code, take care to inspect the actual code that is distributed (i.e. the code contained in a Gem or Node.js package). **DO NOT** review the code in the code repository associated with a library.
+When inspecting Gems or Node.js modules, take care to inspect the actual code that is distributed in the library. **DO NOT** review the code in the code repository associated with a library.
 There is no guarantee that the code in the repository matches the distributed code.
 There are several services which allow to inspect the distributed library code.
-For example, for Gems there is diffend.io ([example](https://my.diffend.io/gems/aliyun-sdk/0.7.1/0.8.0)) and for Node.js there is app.renovatebot.com ([example](https://app.renovatebot.com/package-diff?name=copy-webpack-plugin&from=5.0.5&to=5.1.2)).
+For example, use diffend.io to inspect Gems ([example](https://my.diffend.io/gems/aliyun-sdk/0.7.1/0.8.0)) and use app.renovatebot.com to inspect Node.js modules ([example](https://app.renovatebot.com/package-diff?name=copy-webpack-plugin&from=5.0.5&to=5.1.2)).
-If the vetted library is vendored (i.e. its code is checked into the repository), the usual tools for reviewing code hosted in a repository should be used.
+If the vetted library is vendored, the usual tools for reviewing code hosted in a repository should be used.

 If the vetting didn't identify any issues, the MR can be merged.
+If there are any problems preventing you from vetting the library (e.g. the dependency is too large to review manually), please reach out to `@gitlab-com/gl-security/appsec` for assistance.